juliuskrah/cdi/README.md

 6. Bean Validation
 7. FLyway (Database Migrations)

-I have tested it to run successfully in Eclipse by runnig the main class `org.wildfly.swarm.Swarm`.

-When I run in IntelliJ, I get stackoverflow error when I access the main route on `\`.
-Same problem when running from the commandline using `mvn clean wildfly-swarm:run`.
+You can start it from the commandline using `mvn clean wildfly-swarm:run`.

-Let me know if you have been successful running it outside eclipse.
+I have published a [step by step](https://juliuskrah.com/blog/2018/05/25/exploring-apache-deltaspike-data-module/) guide on my blog.